custom-computing-ic/fastc/doc/reports/interim/report.md

   chip BRAM so is limited to a few tens of thousands elements;

-- frequently used components such as counters are provided by the API. they are useful in keeping track of iteration count when mapping loops to streaming designs (Line 7);
+- frequently used components such as counters are provided by the API.
+They are useful in keeping track of iteration count when mapping loops to streaming designs (Line 7);

 - operator overloading is used to perform arithmetic on input streams;